Car Brakes for Dummies: 5 Things You Should Know

 Knowing the basics of how your car brakes work leaves you more informed during your next visit to the mechanic.
 Be observant and you’ll catch brake problems before they become unsafe or cause any collateral damage.

+Check out all the brake system parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on your car brakes, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons.